- Price:$3775 – $4500 for 7 nights / 6 days fishing

 Although there is a lot to do without ever leaving the resort, farm, and nature preserve, Copal Tree Lodge also offers a ton of options to explore the local area.
 These include snorkeling and diving, and even “snorkeling with the chef” where the crew collects conch, lobster, crab, and lionfish for your dinner.
 Heading inland, explore Mayan ruins, waterfalls, and caves — and even waterfalls inside of caves!
 Several noted Mayan sites such as Lubaantun and Nim Li Punit are nearby.
 Caves featured prominently in Mayan mythology, and the Hokeb Ha cave was an especially sacred ceremonial site due to the waterfall within the cave.
 On these outings, guests also experience traditional Mayan food growing and preparation techniques, and have the option to visit spice and cacao farms as well as local vegetable and fish markets

 All prices based on shared room/boat.
-Please inquire about pricing for individuals.
+Please inquire about pricing for individuals and non-anglers.

 All prices based on shared room/boat.
-Please inquire about pricing for individuals.
+Please inquire about pricing for individuals and non-anglers.

 Respective number of fishing days with a professional guide; round trip Tropic Air flights between Belize City and Punta Gorda; nightly accommodations; all meals; afternoon snacks; use of gym; laundry service; self-guided complimentary activities (kayaking/canoeing, mountain biking, onsite hiking); ground transfers between Punta Gorda airstrip and lodge; tax and service charge.
 Packages for any number of days fishing are available.